Furosemide monitoring

 Diabetes

-Use furosemide with caution in patients with diabetes as it can exacerbate diabetes (but hyperglycaemia less likely than with thiazides).
+Use furosemide with caution in patients with diabetes as it can exacerbate diabetes, but hyperglycaemia less likely than with thiazides.

 Fluid loss if acutely unwell

-If patients develop diarrhoea and vomiting while on furosemide treatment, they should maintain their fluid intake and stop furosemide for 1 – 2 days until they recover.
+If patients develop diarrhoea and vomiting while on furosemide treatment, they should maintain their fluid intake and stop furosemide for 1 to 2 days until they recover.
 If symptoms persist beyond 2 days, renal function should be checked.

 Bibliography